Learn how Hasanah works.

 Can I skip a roundup cycle?

-Users may skip a scheduled cycle before the processing cutoff shown in the service.
+Hasanah users may skip a scheduled roundup cycle before the processing cutoff, pausing that week without closing the full account.

 Open page